FACULTY AND GUEST ARTISTS

 Born in Jerusalem, Gili Melamed-Lev was a scholarship student at The Juilliard School, Montclair State College (NJ), and Jerusalem’s Rubin Academy.

-• Cuban-American cellist Tommy Mesa has established himself as one of the most charismatic, innovative, and engaging performers of his generation.
-The recipient of the Sphinx Organization’s 2023 Medal of Excellence, its highest honor, Tommy has appeared as soloist at the Supreme Court of the United States on four occasions and with major orchestras including the Los Angeles Philharmonic at the Hollywood Bowl, the Cleveland Orchestra, the Philadelphia Orchestra, and the symphony orchestras of Indianapolis, Madison, New Jersey, San Antonio, and Santa Barbara, among others.
-Tommy gave the world premiere and subsequent tour of Jessie Montgomery’s cello concerto in the 2022–23 season, with performances at major halls across the United States and Brazil including Miami’s New World Center and Carnegie Hall.
-His orchestral recording debut of the work was released in 2023 on Deutsche Grammophon.
+• Cuban-American cellist Dr. Tommy Mesa has established himself as one of the most charismatic, innovative, and engaging performers of his generation.
+The recipient of Lincoln Center’s 2025 Avery Fisher Career Grant and the Sphinx Organization’s 2023 Medal of Excellence, its highest honor, Mesa has appeared as soloist at the Supreme Court of the United States on four occasions and with major orchestras including the Los Angeles Philharmonic at the Hollywood Bowl, The Cleveland Orchestra, The Philadelphia Orchestra, and the symphony orchestras of Indianapolis, Madison, New Jersey, San Antonio, and Santa Barbara, among others.
+Mesa gave the world premiere of Jessie Montgomery’s cello concerto Divided in 2022 and has been the exclusive soloist since, performing at major halls across the United States and Brazil including Miami’s New World Center, Nashville’s Schermerhorn Center, and Carnegie Hall.
+His orchestral recording debut of the work was released in July 2023 on Deutsche Grammophon.